Tai-401-Py/reading-notes/401/reading00.md

 These arguments can also be used as variables.

+Python also allows varying number of arguments using `*args` in a function `function(a,b, *args)`

+You can also assign default values by stating `function(a, b="3")` in this case b will be 3 if nothing else is passed to it.

+`**kwargs` (standing for keyword arguments) allows you to handle named arguments that you have not defined in advance.

+The keyword arguments return a dictionary in which the keys are the argument names, and the values are the argument values.

 ### returniung from functions

 Return statements can not be used outside of a function definition